yzou2/CBST/README.md

 The code is tested in Ubuntu 16.04.
 It is implemented based on [MXNet 1.3.0](https://mxnet.apache.org/install/index.html?platform=Linux&language=Python&processor=GPU) and Python 2.7.12.
 For GPU usage, the maximum GPU memory consumption is about 7GB in a single NVIDIA TiTan Xp.

 ### Citation
-If you finds this method or code useful, please cite:
+If you use this code, please cite:
 > @InProceedings{Zou_2018_ECCV,
 author = {Zou, Yang and Yu, Zhiding and Vijaya Kumar, B.V.K. and Wang, Jinsong}, title = {Unsupervised Domain Adaptation for Semantic Segmentation via Class-Balanced Self-Training},